AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 #### Implementation
 1. `ListCommand` accesses the `InternshipList`, which contains the `ArrayList<Internship>` of all stored internships.
-2. If `sort/asc` is specified, the internships are sorted in ascending order of deadlines using `Collections.sort()` and the `Internship.compareTo()` method.
+2. If `sort/asc` is specified, `InternshipList.sortInternships(order)` returns a new `ArrayList` copy sorted by deadline in ascending order.
+The original list is not modified.
-3. If `sort/desc` is specified, the list is sorted in descending order by deadline.
+3. If `sort/desc` is specified, `InternshipList.sortInternships(order)` returns a new `ArrayList` copy sorted by deadline in descending order.
+The original list is not modified.
 4. If no sort option is specified, the internships are listed in the order they were added, after the last sort.
-5. The internship list is iterated through and each internship's details are printed using `Ui.printList().
+5. The internship list is iterated through and each internship's details are printed using `Ui.printList()`.

 #### Design considerations